faceyspacey/extract-css-chunks-webpack-plugin/README.md

 The main thing is you need to cater to the new chunking system of webpack!
 With **webpack.optimize.CommonsChunkPlugin** plugin no longer part of Webpack 4, we need another way to define the code-splitting.
 Luckily we have `optimization` configs built into webpack now

+> There are more aggressive ways to code split, thanks to webpack 4.
+Check out the RUC Readme if you are looking for a more aggressive code split optimization configuration.
+These are just examples, you should be able to configure them as you see fit

 *webpack.config.js:*
 ```js
 const ExtractCssChunks = require("extract-css-chunks-webpack-plugin")